WWBN/AVideo/README.md

 [![GitHub release](https://img.shields.io/github/v/release/WWBN/AVideo)](https://github.com/WWBN/AVideo/releases)

 ## Audio Video Platform
-AVideo is a term that means absolutely nothing, or anything video.
-Since it doesn't mean anything the brand simply is identifiable with audio video.
-AVideo Platform is an Audio and Video Platform or simply "A Video Platform".
+AVideo is a term that can be interpreted in a variety of ways, but most commonly refers to anything related to video.
+As the name doesn't have a specific meaning, it is primarily associated with audio-video.
+The AVideo Platform is a platform for both audio and video content, and can also be referred to simply as "A Video Platform".

 * AVideo - Audio Video
 * AVideo Platform - Audio Video Platform